champikamendis/cordova-plugin-check-installed-apps/README.md

-# cordova-plugin-detect-jailbreak
+# cordova-plugin-check-installed-apps
-This is a cordova plugin for **iOS** to detect whether our device is jailbreak or not.
-This is very useful plugin for critically and commercially important applications to avoid the usage of jailbroken users which might halmful for those systems.
+This is a cordova plugin for **iOS** to detect whether an Application is already installed on the device or not.
+This is very useful plugin for url redirections and deep linking scenarios.

 You can use following line to call the plugin
 ```
-DetectJailbreak.detectJailbreak(successCallback, errorCallback);
+CheckInstalledApps.checkInstalledApps(successCallback, errorCallback);
 ```

 You can access the callbacks like following code.
 ```
-function successCallback(isJailbroken) {
+function successCallback(isAvailableApp) {
-    console.log("This is success callback & jailbreak status: ", isJailbroken);
+    console.log("Is this application is already installed in the device: ", isAvailableApp);
 }

 function errorCallback(error) {
-    console.log("This is error: ", error);
+    console.log("Something went wrong: ", error);
 }
 ```